Sorry, you need to enable JavaScript to visit this website.

 Roth IRAs have no required minimum distributions (RMDs) until inherited and can be left as an inheritance or future nest egg to tap into.

-Because of these features, Roth accounts are generally good investment tools for people who believe their tax bracket in retirement will be higher than it is now.
+Because of these features, Roth accounts may be good investment tools for people who believe their tax bracket in retirement will be higher than it is now.
 If you think you’ll be taxed higher in retirement, then it may be better to pay the taxes now.

 Paul Deer, CFP®